 We are not big sliced bread eaters.
 Though you will definitely find many baguettes making their way into our little kitchen.
-The reason we aren’t into sliced bread, is because, we haven’t found any that really makes us want to eat a whole loaf.
-You know the kind, warm, slightly yeasty with a great crust as well as crumb.
+The reason we aren’t into sliced bread is because we haven’t found any that really makes us want to eat a whole loaf.
+You know the kind, warm, slightly yeasty with a great crust as well as a crumb.
 You want the crumb to be slightly loose not too dense or heavy.
 This recipe for Golden Brioche is exactly that!

 Recently, Lenny was listening to NPR, when Dorie Greenspan came on.
-He anxiously called in, to chat with Ms. Greenspan about my obsession with Tuesdays with Dorie, and how he had to put a stop to it because he has no self control.
+He anxiously called in, to chat with Ms. Greenspan about my obsession with Tuesdays with Dorie, and how he had to put a stop to it because he has no self-control.
 Dorie sounds just as adorable as I imagine her in person.
 It was great fun listening to them chit chat; I was a bit envious!
-After, that conversation, I suddenly had the bug to bake.
+During that conversation, I suddenly had the urge to bake.
 It has been forever since I participated with TWD, and since I have been given the big boot out of the club, I bake on my own these days.

 Back to the brioche.
 This is a great recipe.
 The dough is silky and buttery.
 The crumb is perfect; not to lose nor too tight.
 The flavor is slightly yeasty and not overly sweet; perfect for sandwiches.
 Dorie’s recipe makes 2 large loaves.
 I decided to use the adorable brioche pans I brought back from Paris.
 The recipe made a dozen mini brioche and two small loaves.
 The amount was perfect as the minis barely lasted two days, and the loaf was nearly gone by the third day.
 Lucky, for us, I was able to sneak a loaf into the freezer before someone gobbled it up.
 For the record, that someone was not me.
 The only other change I made to the recipe; I added a healthy dose of fresh blood orange zest and a sprinkling of lemon sugar (only on the minis).
 You can only imagine how wonderful the bread smelled while baking.
 Can’t you?
 The citrus undertones went really nicely with the Nutella.
 I can say with certainty this will become our new “sliced” bread over at Chez Us.
 Perfect toasted and perfect on its own.